Gifts to Clients

 - The £50 budget includes the gift-wrapping, so go easy on the wrapping paper.
 If you go over the limit the whole gift will be disallowed and liable for tax.

 If these conditions are not met the amount cannot be deducted from your profits when calculating corporation tax as the gift would be treated as client entertainment.
+HMRC do not allow businesses to claim tax relief for such costs.

 'Small' gifts from third parties